zacanger/niddesa/text/generated-translations/mahaniddesa/sinhala/15-sinhala-amazon.md

 Dharmayo did not hold.
 I do not see someone who does not go.
 So did the bugger.

-“All the world is scabies.
+"All the world is scabies.
 All directions are camouflage.
-Underested in Jharadiya I do not see a hopper for his own sake”
+Underested in Jharadiya I do not see a hopper for his own sake"

 [Msdiv 173] (#msdiv173) {#msdiv173 .ref .msdiv} (15 - 4)